david2611/isaac_ros_bridge_codelets/README.md

 2. Run `engine/build/scripts/ros_package_generation.sh <distro> <package_name>`
     * `<distro>` - ROS distribution used (should be `melodic`)
     * `<package_name>` - name you want to give your package
+        * NOTE: do not use this to define a subdirectory to save the package into.
+Assume package will be created within the folder the script call is made otherwise the script breaks.

 3. untar the output tarball file created to an appropriate locatione (e.g. ros_packages)